ARM-software/arm-trusted-firmware/docs/components/xlat-tables-lib-v2-design.rst

 refer to the comments in the source code of the core module for more details about the sorting algorithm in use.

+This mapping algorithm does not apply to the MPU library, since the MPU hardware directly maps regions by "base" and "limit" (bottom and top) addresses.

 TLB maintenance operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~